Torin Monahan: Research

-Monahan’s research focuses on institutional and cultural transformations with new technologies, with a particular emphasis on surveillance and security programs.
+Monahan's research focuses on institutional and cultural transformations with new technologies, with a particular emphasis on surveillance and security programs.
 He has written on Department of Homeland Security data fusion centers, surveillance and inequality in schools, managerial supervision with hospital tracking systems, racial violence, and artistic modes of resistance to state surveillance.
-Most recently, he has served as Principal Investigator on the National Science Foundation-funded Platform Mediation research project studying the ways that cities contend with platforms like Uber and Airbnb.
+He has served as Principal Investigator on several National Science Foundation-funded grants, including the Platform Mediation research project studying the ways that cities contend with platforms like Uber and Airbnb.

 Reception

-Monahan’s book Surveillance in the Time of Insecurity received the 2011 Surveillance Studies Book Prize from the Surveillance Studies Network for the world's best English language book published on the topic of surveillance.
+Monahan's book Surveillance in the Time of Insecurity received the 2011 Surveillance Studies Book Prize from the Surveillance Studies Network for the world's best English language book published on the topic of surveillance.
+His book Crisis Vision received honorable mention for the 2023 Surveillance Studies Book Prize.